 This is a detailed summary of the history of Cochabamba.
-You can learn more about Cochabamba, Bolivia by posting your questions in our Cochabamba Forum
+To learn more about Cochabamba, Bolivia post your questions in our Cochabamba Forum

 HISTORY OF COCHABAMBA: THE PRE-HISPANIC PERIOD

 The central valleys of Bolivia that are part of the Department of Cochabamba have been inhabited by numerous tribes over thousands of years due to the fertility of their soil and their pleasant climate half way between the cold of the Andean highlands (known as the Altiplano, and by the Incas as the Collasuyo), and the hot jungles of the Amazon.
 There is evidence prehistoric man hunted and collected fruit in the area near Carayani, but recently traces were found of a more advanced culture, dating back to about 2000 B.C. that left an uncountable number of pottery pieces.
 Apparently almost all of the peoples that inhabited this area of Bolivia were experts in ceramics and they can be classified into different groups by design and use of colors.